matthewlumberjack/FontStyleTerminalBugKaliLinux/README.md

 <img src="img/id.png">

-Username is on your UID but we need word not an number.
+Username is your UID in my case it's ***UID=1000(kali)***, for your path we need a word not an number.
 In my case it's "kali" yours can be different, that's why we checking it :).

 Alright, sice we have your username now we can navigate to actual config file where we'll change your font.